-HTML, an acronym for Hyper Text Markup Language, is the main markup language for creating websites.
-It consists of series of codes, which are used to structure texts, images, and other content to be displayed in a browser.
+HTML, an acronym for Hyper Text Markup Language, is a main markup language for creating websites.
+It consists of series of codes which are used to structure texts, images, and other content to be displayed in a browser.

 HTML was first developed by British physicist Tim Berners-Lee in 1990.
 Since then, there have been many versions of HTML.

 Basic HTML Concepts

 Elements, tags and attributes are basic concepts in HTML.

 HTML element is a main structural unit of a web page.
 HTML tags are used to define HTML elements.
 Attributes provide additional information about an HTML element.

 HTML tags are used to structure website content (text, hyperlinks, images, media, etc).
 Tags are not displayed in the browsers, they only “instruct” browsers how to show the content of the web page.

 There are over 100 tags in HTML, and you can find them in our HTML tutorial.